kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 Given a string which we can delete at most k, return whether you can make a palindrome.

 For example, given 'waterrfetawx' and a k of 2, you could delete f and x to get 'waterretaw'.

+## Daily Coding Problem: Problem #896 [Medium]

+This question was asked by ContextLogic.

+Implement division of two positive integers without using the division, multiplication, or modulus operators.
+Return the quotient as an integer, ignoring the remainder.